nforgeio/neonKUBE/Go/src/github.com/loopieio/cadence-proxy/README.md

 ## Cadence Proxy Command Line

-The Neon.Cadence library will persist Cadence Proxy executable to disk using a file name appropriate for the current platform: cadence-proxy.exe for Windows and just cadence-proxy for Linux and OSX and then start the proxy via a command like like:
+The Neon.Cadence library will persist Cadence Proxy executable to disk using a file name appropriate for the current platform: **cadence-proxy.exe** for Windows and just **cadence-proxy** for Linux and OSX and then start the proxy via a command like like:

 ```
-cadence-proxy 127.0.0.1:5555
+cadence-proxy --listen 127.0.0.1:5555 [--log-level level] [--debug]
 ```

-where the argument specifies the network endpoint where the Cadence Proxy will listen for requests.
+* `--listen` is required and specifies the network endpoint where the cadence-proxy will listen for requests
+* `--log-level` is optional specifies the logging level, one of: panic, fatal, error, warn, or debug.
+This should default to info when not passed.
+* `--debug` is optional and indicates that the cadence-proxy should run in debug mode.

+**Note:** The cadence-client will dynamically select an unused ephemeral network ports at runtime by default.

 ## Cadence Client/Proxy Communication